 Grenada is composed of three Caribbean islands: Grenada, Carriacou, and Petite Martinique.
 It follows Indonesia as the world’s second-largest producer of nutmeg – a spice that also features on the nation’s flag.
 Grenada’s other major crop exports are mace, cinnamon, and cloves, although cocoa, and bean-to-bar chocolate, are also important.
 Grenada’s white-sand beaches allow it to perform strongly in the tourism market, and its reputable medical school at St George’s University ensures a flow of international students and staff.
 Grenada was invaded in 1983 by the United States, which, in a matter of weeks, ousted the then-communist regime, and made way for today’s democratic state.

 Created in 2013 by the Grenada Citizenship by Investment Act, Grenada’s Citizenship by Investment Programme supports the nation’s renewable and sustainable development initiatives, and stimulates foreign investment to promote tourism, construction, agriculture, and manufacturing.
 The Grenada Programme has gained recognition and trust thanks to its due diligence processes.

-Grenadian citizenship can benefit successful applicants by providing them with options for global mobility, particularly to China and the United States, the latter of which allows Grenadian citizens to apply for a renewable visa through its E-2 Programme.
+Grenadian citizenship can benefit successful applicants by providing them with options for global mobility, particularly to China and the United States.
+Indeed, Grenadian citizens are eligible to apply for a renewable US visa through the country’s restricted E-2 Programme.
 Dual nationality is allowed.